What is a home loan comparison rate?

 All comparison rates for home loans are based on a loan amount of $150,000 and 25-year loan term.

-Choosing the right loan or the wrong loan for your situation could mean thousands of dollars saved or wasted in interest payments and fees over the years.
-After all, your home is likely to be the biggest financial asset you will ever own, so it’s important to get the finance side of things working well.
+Choosing the best possible loan for your situation could mean thousands of dollars saved in interest payments and fees over the years.
+After all, your home is likely to be the biggest financial asset you will ever own.

-Checking the comparison rate can help you to find a loan that has an interest rate you’re willing to pay, the features you need, and also an annual cost you can afford.
+Checking the comparison rate can help you to choose a loan with an overall annual cost you can afford.

 What’s the difference between a home loan interest rate and the comparison rate?